xenit-eu/thunx/README.md

 # Thunx
 ![build](https://github.com/xenit-eu/thunx/workflows/build/badge.svg?branch=main)

-Thunx is a pluggable [Attribute Based Access Control] system.
-This project provides a full integration, using [OpenPolicyAgent] as a policy engine, [Spring Cloud Gateway] as a policy enforcement point and [Spring Data REST] as an API service.
+Thunx is a pluggable [Attribute Based Access Control] system, with and end-to-end implementation
+using:
+* [OpenPolicyAgent] as a policy engine
+* [Spring Cloud Gateway] as a policy enforcement point
+* [Spring Data REST] as an API service

 This project uses a distributed authorization architecture, by applying:
 * early access decisions at the API Gateway